-In 1858, he moved the business to 22 South High Street where he operated an extensive “Cabinet Making and Undertaking Business”.
-In 1860, William Massey took over the business for two years until in 1862 Daniel Nields became proprietor and advertised that he had “Fashionable hearses with Ice Boxes and Coolers”.
+In 1858, he moved the business to 22 South High Street, where he operated an extensive “Cabinetmaking and Undertaking Business”.
+In 1860, William Massey took over the business for two years.
+Until in 1862 Daniel Nields became proprietor and advertised that he had “Fashionable hearses with Ice Boxes and Coolers”.

-In 1966, Joseph E. Boyd, Jr. purchased the funeral home and eventually renamed the business to Boyd Funeral Home, Inc. In 1985, his son Robert S. Boyd joined him in business and for the next twenty years.
+In 1966, Joseph E. Boyd, Jr. purchased the funeral home and eventually renamed the business to Boyd Funeral Home, Inc. In 1985, his son Robert S. Boyd joined him in business and continued its operations for the next twenty years.

 In January of 2006, the Boyd’s merged and relocated their business to 410 North Church Street with DellaVecchia, Reilly & Smith Funeral Home, Inc. to become DellaVecchia, Reilly, Smith & Boyd Funeral Home, Inc.

 Joseph J. DellaVecchia, Jr. became part of the funeral home’s history when he purchased it on August 25, 1977 from Lawrence J. Reilly.
 Since that time many renovations have been done including replacing the back porch in 1984 to create a larger viewing room.
 Since that time we extended the viewing room even further and created more on site parking.
 These expansions have created an environment of comfort and accessibility for the families we serve.